atharva-bhagwat/CSGY-6613/README.md

 Description of RN can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/milestone1/milestone1.ipynb).

-**NOTE:** Above description, shape calculation is according to model parameters as mentioned in the [paper](https://arxiv.org/pdf/1706.01427.pdf).
+**NOTE:** Our explanation of RN architecture and tensor-shape calculations are based on the model parameters as mentioned in the [paper](https://arxiv.org/pdf/1706.01427.pdf).
 The reference repository given in the problem description works with a model with smaller kernels and a very different interpretation of questions embeddings, binary string of **length 18**.
 Whereas, the paper has a binary string of **length 11**.

 ## QA on Sort-of-CLEVR (80 points)